-The Rodeo Austin Hall of Fame is one of the most prestigious honors that can be bestowed upon individuals for their years of dedication and service to the organization's mission.
+The Rodeo Austin Hall of Fame is the most prestigious honor that can be bestowed upon an individual for their years of dedication and service to the organization's mission.
 In 2012, Rodeo Austin inducted the inaugural class of inductees and continues to add to outstanding individuals each year.

 Jimmy Callahan, 1983 President, was a critical player in the establishment of the Youth Fair in 1980 to include youth from urban backgrounds in competition which included projects like baking, sewing, planting and even had a Special Ed division.

-The late Robert Sneed, 1980 President, helped start the scholarship program as we know it today in 1981 when nine students received $500 scholarships.
+The late Robert Sneed, helped start the scholarship program in 1981 when nine students received $500 scholarships.
 Roberts Hall of Fame quote reads, “When you look back and reflect on a life well lived, the integrity of a man withstands a lifetime."

 Hil has committed a good portion of his life to progressing the mission of Rodeo Austin.
 During his Presidency in 1998 the Show decided to expand all Competitive Events into seven additional counties, reaching and engaging more youth than ever before.